-Time logs should be entered into Typhon within 15 days of completion.
+Time logs should be entered into Typhon within 7 days of completion.
 After that timeframe, an administrator will have to reopen.
-If you notice that you are accumulating too many hours (or not enough hours) during your rotation, please talk over your schedule with your Preceptor and Coordinator of Clinical Education.
+If you notice that you are accumulating too many hours (or not enough hours) during your rotation, please talk over your schedule with your Preceptor and Coordinator of

+Clinical Education.
 The minimum and maximum hours (based on the 90:1 clinical hour ratio) are necessary for students to see what is minimally expected of their time during the semester.

 - The institution operates on a Monday-Thursday class schedule.
-Fridays are considered Focus Fridays and allow students the opportunity to study and attend clinicals. - Students must be aware that travel to and from clinical sites is required.
+Fridays are considered Focus Fridays and allow students the opportunity to study and attend clinicals. - Students must be aware that travel to and from clinical sites is required, but those hours are not counted towards a student's daily hours.
 The program works hard to ensure students do not have excessive travel times that extend beyond 30 minutes one way. - Students can document up to 1 hour per time log for entering patient encounters, but that information must be added within the documentation section of the time sheet and added to the total shift hours. - Moonlighting is not a factor within the MAT program as students are not allowed to work without the supervision of an athletic trainer.
 Volunteer hours should not occur during a clinical time frame.
 (Example: High School All-star games, NAIA Track Nationals, campus allowing AT students) - Students must be aware that professional liability insurance is only in effect if 1). the student is enrolled in a clinical course with an assigned preceptor 2) completing hours for that site within the semester assigned.
-Coverage is not provided for volunteer opportunities. - Travel times to clinical experiences should not be charted in Typhon Time logs. - Didactic courses may be in person, online, or a hybrid of both options. - Student placement for immersions is done so with the approval of the Coordinator of Clinical Education and with the knowledge that the preceptor will make themselves readily available to meet these minimum time frames. - AT 590 Clinical I immersion occurs before the start of the Fall semester so students must be aware of the commitment they must make to observe in their assigned setting.
-The anticipated hours per week during an immersion can range from 40-60 hours per week. - Immersion experiences will involve a set number of hours for the corresponding clinical.
-Days off are pre-determined by the preceptor and student.

-- The preceptor and student are responsible for establishing a weekly clinical schedule that fulfills the roles and purpose of the clinical experience. - Students may fall below the minimum during a week and pick up the next week. - Students should minimally gain 12-13 hours a week for all clinicals, with the expectation they attend at least 3 days per week in Fall Term II, and 5 days per week in Term III. - Students are not required to attend clinical experiences during school observed holidays or breaks (Labor Day, Spring Break, Fall Break, Thanksgiving Break). - Students should note that semesters with higher total credit hours equate to lower minimum hours per week in a clinical setting.
+Coverage is not provided for volunteer opportunities. - Didactic courses may be in person, online, or a hybrid of both options. - Student placement for immersions is done so with the approval of the Coordinator of Clinical Education and with the knowledge that the preceptor will make themselves readily available to meet these minimum time frames. - AT 590 Clinical I immersion occurs before the start of the Fall semester so students must be aware of the commitment they must make to observe in their assigned setting. - Immersion experiences will involve a set number of hours for the corresponding clinical.
+Days off are pre-determined by the preceptor and student. - The preceptor and student are responsible for establishing a weekly clinical schedule that fulfills the roles and purpose of the clinical experience. - Students may fall below the minimum hours during a week, with the expectation they pick up the those missed hours the following week. - Students should expect to attend at least 3 days per week in Fall Term II, and 5 days per week in Term III and IV.